ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/slowing_down.md

 ---
 Title: The Wisdom of Waiting -- Why Older Adults Have Mastered Patience
 Date: 2024-04-16 08:35
-Tags: patience, wisdom, aging, contentment, peace, serenity, savoring.
+Tags: patience, wisdom, aging, peace, serenity, savoring.
 Summary: Older adults have learned not to rush through life, allowing them to be present in the moment, a wisdom the younger generation has yet to embrace.
 ---